E-commerce

 In brief

 A good Shopify conversion rate is not a universal number.
-It is a rate read in context: product, price, traffic, device, country, brand awareness, checkout, and profitability.
-Benchmarks help you position yourself, but the real analysis starts with your segmented history and the leaks in your funnel.
+It is a rate that must be read in context: product, price, traffic, device, country, brand awareness, checkout, and profitability.
+Benchmarks help you position yourself, but the real read starts with your segmented history and the leaks in your funnel.

-• Use ranges with caution: average, top 20%, top 10% are reference points, not verdicts.
+• Use benchmarks cautiously: average, top 20%, top 10% are reference points, not verdicts.

 • Always segment: mobile, desktop, sources, markets, new customers, returning customers.

-• Connect the rate to revenue quality: average order value, margin, returns, repurchase.
+• Link the rate to revenue quality: average order value, margin, returns, repeat purchases.

-• Start with major frictions: poorly aligned traffic, weak pages, checkout, mobile, missing answers.
+• Start with the major frictions: misaligned traffic, weak pages, checkout, mobile, missing answers.

 Sources (external)